Abi Harrison

-Abigail Harrison (born 7 December 1997) is a Scottish footballer who plays as a forward for the Scotland national team.
+Abigail Harrison (born 7 December 1997) is a Scottish footballer who plays as a forward for Glasgow City and the Scotland national team.
 She started her career at Celtic, and has also played for Hibernian and Bristol City.

 Club career

 Scotland

 Raised in the south of Glasgow where she attended Holyrood Secondary School, Harrison began her career with Celtic, making her debut aged 14 – the youngest player to appear in the Scottish Women's Premier League – before joining Hibernian in 2015.

 Having already been in the team which won the Scottish Women's Cup in 2016, she scored the opening goal of the 2017 final as Hibernian defeated Glasgow City 3–0, and scored twice in the 2018 final, an 8–0 victory over Motherwell, although substituted through injury in the first half.
 Harrison also won three SWPL Cups (2016, 2017 and 2018) during her four-year spell with the Edinburgh club, but they finished runners-up behind Glasgow City in the league each season.
 She was the division's top goalscorer and Golden Boot winner in both 2017 (15 goals) and 2018 (25 goals).